danini/magsac/README.md

 The MAGSAC++ available at [Link](https://openaccess.thecvf.com/content_CVPR_2020/papers/Barath_MAGSAC_a_Fast_Reliable_and_Accurate_Robust_Estimator_CVPR_2020_paper.pdf).

+Both methods are explained in [presentation](https://www.youtube.com/watch?v=Nfd9dzeSSG8&feature=youtu.be) from CVPR tutorial "RANSAC in 2020".

 Tested on OpenCV 3.46 and 4.3.
 To run the executable with the examples, copy the "data" folder next to the executable or set the path in the main() function.